tsuifei/JS_practice/README.md

 # JS_practice
 ### Daily practice and review
-If it's written natively in JavaScript, try writing it in a function style and add the interface
+If it's written natively in JavaScript, try writing it in a function style and add the interface.

+##### practice makes perfect 熟能生巧。